MohamedRadwan-DevOps/devops-step-by-step/source/mentoring-service/source/agenda.md

 ## Management & Ask me anything

-this activity will give the opportunity to members to ask the more experienced members or invitetd guests present about any challenges they face in their professional lives and work environment
+In this activity, members will have the opportunity to ask the more experienced members about any challenges they face in their professional lives and work environment